Murong Huang: Early life

-As Duke of Liaodong
+Duke of Liaodong

-In 333, Murong Hui died.
+On 4 June 333, Murong Hui died.
 Murong Huang took over his administration under the Jin-bestowed office of General Pingbei (平北將軍) and sent messengers to report his father's death to Emperor Cheng of Jin and request commission official for himself.
 Soon after, with Jin commission expected but not yet arrived, he claimed the title of Duke of Liaodong, which his father had carried.

 Murong Huang carried out strict and harsh enforcement of laws and regulations, which unsettled some of his subordinates.
 His suspicions of Murong Han, Murong Ren, and Murong Zhao also became clear.
-Murong Han, in fear, fled to the Duan tribe (Dukedom of Liaoxi) and became a general for the Duan chief Duan Liao (段遼).
+Murong Han fled to the Duan tribe (Dukedom of Liaoxi) and became a general for the Duan chief Duan Liao (段遼).
 Murong Ren and Murong Zhao conspired to have Murong Ren attack the capital Jicheng (棘城, in modern Jinzhou, Liaoning) from his defense post of Pingguo (平郭, in modern Yingkou, Liaoning) and for Murong Zhao to rise within Jicheng to join him, ready to divide the dukedom if they succeeded.
-Murong Ren soon launched a surprise attack, but scouts by Murong Huang discovered the attack and readied for the attack, so Murong Ren instead captured the cities in the eastern dukedom (Liaodong Peninsula).
-Forces that Murong Huang sent to attack him were repelled, and Murong Ren claimed for himself the Duke of Liaodong title as well.
-Jin messengers sent to bestow on Murong Huang the same titles his father had were intercepted and detained by Murong Ren.
+Murong Ren soon launched a surprise attack, but scouts by Murong Huang discovered the attack and readied for it, so Murong Ren instead captured the cities in the eastern dukedom (Liaodong Peninsula).
+The forces that Murong Huang sent to attack him were repelled, and Murong Ren claimed the Duke of Liaodong title for himself.
+Jin messengers sent to bestow Murong Huang the same titles his father had were intercepted and detained by Murong Ren.

-Also in 334, Duan forces, under the commands of Murong Han and Duan Liao's brother Duan Lan (段蘭) attacked Liucheng (柳城, in modern Zhaoyang, Liaoning), and Murong Huang's forces sent to relieve Liucheng suffered a great defeat at Duan forces' hands.
+Also in 334, Duan forces, under the commands of Murong Han and Duan Liao's brother Duan Lan (段蘭) attacked Liucheng (柳城, in modern Zhaoyang, Liaoning), and Murong Huang's forces sent to relieve Liucheng were defeated by Duan forces.
 Duan Lan wanted to further advance on Jicheng, but Murong Han, fearful that his own tribe would be destroyed, ordered a withdrawal.
 (While his comments were intended to force Duan Lan to agree to a withdrawal, Murong Han's comments at this time stating that Murong Huang was "false and treacherous" may indicate what his true feelings about Murong Huang were.)

-In early 336, Murong Huang made a daring surprise attack, personally leading his army by a route that Murong Ren did not expect—over the frozen Bohai—arriving at Pingguo.
+In early 336, Murong Huang made a surprise attack, personally leading his army by a route that Murong Ren did not expect—over the frozen Bohai Sea—arriving at Pingguo.
 Murong Ren, not realizing that it was a major attack, came out of the city to fight Murong Huang, who defeated and captured him, forcing him to commit suicide.